ovn-org/ovn-kubernetes/docs/features/cluster-egress-controls/egress-ip.md

 - Rules with `102` priority are added by OVN-Kubernetes when EgressIP feature is enabled, they ensure that east-west traffic is not using egress IPs.
 - The rule with `100` priority is added for the pod matching `egressip-prod` EgressIP, and it redirects the traffic to one of the egress nodes (ECMP is used to balance the traffic between next hops).

-Once the redirected traffic reaches one of the egress nodes it gets SNATed in the gateway router:
+For a pod attached to the cluster default network and once the redirected traffic reaches one of the egress nodes it gets SNATed in the gateway router:
 ```shell
 ovn-nbctl lr-nat-list GR_ovn-worker
 TYPE             GATEWAY_PORT          EXTERNAL_IP        EXTERNAL_PORT    LOGICAL_IP          EXTERNAL_MAC         LOGICAL_PORT